 The park also has some great cabin rentals that they offer.
-We stayed in the Beach House cabin at Camp Gulf which is a 2 master suites and a super cool bunk room that has 6 bunk beds.
+We stayed in the Beach House cabin at Camp Gulf which has 2 master suites and a super cool bunk room that has 6 bunk beds.
 Our kids loved it!
 The cabins have everything from cold air conditioning to cable TV.

 About a 10 minute walk from the campground you can get to the beach.
-Being a state park, there isn’t as much of a crowd as at other resort beaches.
-Plus the sunset is amazing.
+Being a state park, there isn’t as much of a crowd as at other resort beaches — plus, the sunset is amazing.

-Also from Grayton Beach, just a short bike ride away is the town of Seaside, where the Truman Show was filmed.
+Also from Grayton Beach, just a short bike ride away is the town of Seaside, where The Truman Show was filmed.
 This quaint little town has a really cool row of Airstream trailers that are outfitted as food trucks.
 It’s definitely worth a stop.

 Park your RV, open your door, and look right out onto the Gulf of Mexico!
 Red Coconut RV Park in Fort Myers Beach is the place to make that happen.

 At this vintage RV park, you’ll find a concrete slab, full hook-ups, basic cable and internet service, and a picnic table too.
 The best part?
 Your four-legged family members are welcome here!

 The beachside park holds 60 RV sites, but they also offer additional RV sites and rental homes just across the street.
 Jet skis, wave runners, and parasailing are offered nearby.